 Bee samples were sent to both our Animal Health Laboratory (AHL) and our Plant Health and Environment Laboratory (PHEL) for analysis.
 The AHL checked bee samples for viruses including foulbroods and syndromes.
 The PHEL determined Varroa and Nosema counts for each hive.

 The study involved Biosecurity New Zealand staff, authorised apiary inspectors, and apiary owners who had agreed to be part of the programme.

 The owners of each apiary in the programme received their own hive report after each analysis.
 The report told them:

 - their apiary pathogen load results from both molecular and microscopic testing

 - the average load per bee for their apiary

 - how their apiary compared to the national average for each pathogen or pest

 - how each measurement changed over the research period.

 Find out more

-- Website on American foulbrood disease management in New Zealand
+- National American foulbrood pest management plan for New Zealand – The Management Agency

 - MPI scientist visits GPRC NBDC – GPRC website